Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Tables presenting information

-- Diagrams or maps showing processes or changes
+- Diagrams/maps showing processes or changes

 - Multiple charts requiring comparison

-What examiners look for:
+Examiners look for:

-- Overview statement: Identifying main trends or key features
+- Overview statement identifying main trends

-- Accurate data description: Using specific figures appropriately
+- Accurate data description using specific figures

-- Comparisons: Highlighting significant differences or similarities
+- Comparisons highlighting significant differences

-- Logical organization: Grouping information effectively
+- Logical organization grouping information

-- Appropriate language: Using varied vocabulary and grammatical structures
+- Appropriate vocabulary and grammatical structures

 General Training Task 1:

-- Purpose completion: Addressing all bullet points in the prompt
+- Purpose completion addressing all bullet points

 Task 2 (40 minutes recommended, 250 words minimum)